SeaOfNodes/Simple/chapter10/README.md

 | Store     | Mem     | Stores a value in a struct field   | Memory (aliased by struct+field), Ptr, Field, Value              | Memory (aliased by struct+field)                      |
 | Load      | Mem     | Loads a value from a field         | Memory (aliased by struct+field), Ptr, Field                     | Value loaded                                          |

-Additional following Node types will be enhanced:
+Additionally, the following Node types will be enhanced:

 | Node Name | Type    | Changes                                          |
 |-----------|---------|--------------------------------------------------|